SPACESODA/youtube2txt/README.md

 - **Instant Copy/Download**: One-click copy to clipboard or download as `.txt` for LLM use.
 - **Local Privacy**: All requests go through your own internet connection; no external API servers.

+## What is yt-dlp?

+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is a powerful, open-source command-line tool used to extract information and download media from YouTube and thousands of other sites.
+In this project, it is used as the core engine to fetch high-quality, timed transcripts while handling YouTube's complex anti-bot measures better than standard web crawlers.

 ## How to Use

 ### 1. Prerequisites